 Uniqueness, Technology overview, barriers to competition

 Our innovative workflow is a combination of trade secret genomics, novel molecular technique known as CRISPR/Cas9 gene editing and proprietary automated screening technology.
-This process can cut down plant breeding times from an average of 8-12 years to 2 years, save money (from £3M/variety to estimated £200k/variety) and eliminate chance from plant breeding.
+This process can cut down plant breeding times from an average of 8-12 years to 2 years, save money (estimated %10 of the conventional cost) and eliminate chance from plant breeding.
 This is a technology platform that potentially allows any plant species to be designed with better characteristics and improved in a fast cost-effective manner.

 Market size and analysis